 The importance of the home inspection walk-through

 Yes, we are all busy people and it might be difficult to spare an extra 45 minutes.
-However, the walk-through at the end offers a several benefits that might not necessarily be apparent to everybody.
+However, the walk-through at the end offers several benefits that might not necessarily be apparent to everybody.

 For the home buyer